thedod/glitch-go-fish/README.md

-* Players who no longer hold cards (either by giving the last card to someone else, or by holding 3 cards and then pulling a rank [see below]), become spectators, but retain the ranks they've pulles.
+* Players who no longer hold cards (either by giving the last card to someone else, or by holding 3 cards and then pulling a rank [see below]), become spectators, but retain the ranks they've pulled.

 * Players who leave (by closing or reloading the web page) return all cards (including the ones in the ranks they've pulled) to the pile.